mdcourse/mdcourse.github.io/docs/source/chapters/chapter4.rst

 Here, the method is a little bit complicated, because three types of outputs can be requested by the user: *force-vector*, *force-matrix*, and *potential*.
-The last once, *potential*, simply returns the value of the potential energy for the entire system.
+The last one, *potential*, simply returns the value of the potential energy for the entire system.
 If *force-vector* or *force-matrix* are selected instead, then the individual forces between atoms are returned.